traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

        Exercise 16d / Listen on autocomplete                  (Answers)

  9. Saving Data
-    a.
-Submit button invokes a REST call
+    <a href="./exercises/exercise17a.submit-button-invokes-REST-call.question.txt"   title="Exercise 17a">Exercise 17a</a> / Submit button invokes REST call            (<a href="./exercises/exercise17a.submit-button-invokes-REST-call.answers.txt"  title="Answer to 17a">Answers</a>)
-    b.
-Submit button shows spinner while waiting on REST call
-    c.
-Stop user from doing anything while waiting on REST call
-    d.
-Auto-save every N seconds with a reactive form
-    e.
-Auto-save when leaving a page
+    Exercise 17b / Show spinner while waiting on REST call Exercise 17c / Use dialogs to freeze user while waiting Exercise 17d / Auto-save every N seconds with a reactive form Exercise 17e / Auto-save when leaving a page

 10. Sending Messages using Observables, Subjects, and Arrow Functions
     a.
 How to send messages from one part of the web app to another